Gun laws in Minnesota: Private sales

+There are private seller regulations in Minnesota.
+Private sales do require a background check.

 A private seller is guilty of a gross misdemeanor if a private transfer is made to a prohibited person, who can be reasonably suspected as a prohibited person, who then uses or possesses the firearm during the commission of a felony crime of violence within one year of the transfer.